Doable At Home Back Pain Hacks

 Both of these are readily available on Amazon.

 I have also found that hemp and CBD rubs can be quite beneficial.
 They’re a natural muscle rub of sorts.

-For some, back pain comes from a compression of the spine.
+For some, back pain comes from compression of the spine.
 To aid with this, decompression such as traction can be quite beneficial.

 There are traction tables, machines, and equipment.
 A trusted chiropractor can help with this as well.
-I suggest seeing a healthcare professional to assess if this method is right for you before trying it out.
+I suggest seeing a healthcare professional assess if this method is right for you before trying it out.